wayoda/micropython-mcp4725/README.md

 A [micropython](http://micropython.org) driver for the MCP4725 I²C DAC.

 The MCP4725 is a digital to analog converter chip with a 12-Bit resolution on the output.
 The MCP4725 works with a supply voltage from 3.3V to 5V.
-The output
-range runs from 0V up to the supply voltage.
+The output range runs from 0V up to the supply voltage.

-The MCP4725 can be configured to two different addresses (0x62,0x63) on the I²C bus.
+The MCP4725 can be configured to use one of two different addresses (0x62,0x63) on the I²C bus.
 That way it is possible to use 2 MCP4725 on any I²C bus.
 The device supports standard (100kbps) and fast (400kbps) and hi-speed (3.4Mbps) bus speeds.
 But hi-speed seems not to be supported by any of the micropython hardware boards.
-The fast baudrate of 400kbps works fine with the [WiPy](https://www.pycom.io/solutions/py-boards/wipy/) but compared with DACs that are connected to a SPI-bus the MCP4725 update on the output voltage are pretty slow.
+The fast baudrate of 400kbps works fine with the [WiPy](https://www.pycom.io/solutions/py-boards/wipy/) but compared with DACs that are connected to a SPI-bus updates to the output voltage on a MCP4725 are still pretty slow.

 The MCP4725 supports 3 different power-down modes where the output voltage driver shuts down and the device goes to sleep to save energy.
 The cips wakes up